What is the Valuation of Shares? Meaning, Methods, and Calculation

 Conclusion

-Valuation of shares is a crucial skill if you want to invest in the Indian stock market.
+Valuation of shares is a crucial skill.
 It helps to evaluate the performance, risk, and potential of a company.
 You can also compare it with other companies in the same industry.

 However, valuation of shares is not an exact science but rather an art that requires judgment, analysis, and experience.